Coarse and fine geometry of the Thurston metric: Background

+Throughout this paper \s denotes an oriented surface of finite type, i.e.~the complement of a finite subset $P$ of the interior of $\bar{S}$, a compact oriented surface with boundary.
+Elements of $P$ are the \emph{punctures}.

-We first record some standard definitions and set our conventions for objects associated to a connected and oriented surface \s.
-A \emph{multicurve} is a 1-manifold on \s defined up to homotopy such that no connected component is homotopic to a point, a puncture, or boundary of \s.
+A \emph{multicurve} is a closed 1-manifold on \s defined up to homotopy such that no connected component is homotopic to a point, a puncture, or boundary of \s.
 A connected multicurve will just be called a \emph{curve}.
 Note that with our definition, there are no curves on the two- or three-punctured sphere, so we will ignore those cases henceforth.
 The \emph{geometric intersection number} $\I(\alpha,\beta)$ between two curves is the minimal number of intersections between representatives of $\alpha$ and $\beta$.
-If we fix a hyperbolic metric on \s, then $\I(\alpha,\beta)$ is just the number of intersections between the geodesic representative of $\alpha$ with the geodesic representative of $\beta$.
-For any curve $\alpha$ on \s, we denote by $D_\alpha$ the left Dehn twist about $\alpha$.
-This is well-defined after fixing an orientation for \s.
+If we fix a hyperbolic metric on \s, then every (multi)curve has a unique geodesic representative, and $\I(\alpha,\beta)$ is just the number of intersections between the geodesic representative of $\alpha$ and the geodesic representative of $\beta$.
+For any curve $\alpha$ on \s, we denote by $D_\alpha$ the \emph{left} Dehn twist about $\alpha$.

-Fix a hyperbolic metric on \s.
+Fix a complete hyperbolic metric of finite area on \s, so that the boundary components (if any) are geodesic.
 A \emph{geodesic lamination} $\lambda$ on \s is a closed subset which is a disjoint union of simple complete geodesics.
 These geodesics are called the \emph{leaves} of $\lambda$.
 Two different hyperbolic metrics on \s determine canonically isomorphic spaces of geodesic laminations, so the space of geodesic laminations $\Lam(\s)$ depends only on the topology of \s.
 This is a compact metric space equipped with the metric of Hausdorff distance on closed sets.
-The closure of the set of multicurves in $\Lam(\s)$ is the set of \emph{recurrent} laminations (or \emph{chain-recurrent}, in Thurston's original terminology).
+The closure of the set of multicurves in $\Lam(\s)$ is the set of \emph{chain-recurrent} laminations.

-We will call a geodesic lamination \emph{maximal-recurrent} if it is recurrent and not properly contained in another recurrent lamination.
+We will call a geodesic lamination \emph{maximal chain-recurrent} if it is chain-recurrent and not properly contained in another chain-recurrent lamination.
 A geodesic lamination is \emph{complete} if its complementary regions in \s are ideal triangles.
-When \s is a closed surface, then a maximal-recurrent lamination is complete.
-If \s has punctures, then the complementary regions of a maximal-recurrent lamination are either ideal triangles or punctured bigons.
-The \emph{stump} of a geodesic lamination (in the terminology of \cite{theret:negative-convergence}) is its maximal compactly-supported sublamination that admits a transverse measure of full support.
+Note that all chain-recurrent laminations are necessarily compactly supported.
+Thus, when \s has punctures, a chain-recurrent lamination can never be complete.
+For a given geodesic lamination $\lambda$, we refer to any complete lamination containing $\lambda$ as a \emph{completion} (of $\lambda)$.